PostHog/posthog.com/contents/product-engineers/llm-product-metrics.md

 **Questions to ask:**
 - What common characteristics or usage patterns do the top 5% of users have?
 - Are there specific feature interactions that result in higher costs for these users?
-- Is the high cost associated with these users sustainable, or does it suggest a need for pricing adjustments?
+- Is the high cost associated with these users sustainable or do you need to consider pricing adjustments?

 <ProductScreenshot
   imageLight="https://res.cloudinary.com/dmukukwp6/image/upload/v1714744211/posthog.com/contents/Screenshot_2024-05-03_at_2.49.39_PM.png"